What Is A Franchise Agreement?

 Franchise arrangements are the legally binding agreements between franchisors and franchisees that govern the franchise relationship.
-When it comes to structuring franchise arrangements, there are typically three different types of franchisor and franchisee agreements.
+When it comes to structuring franchise arrangements, there are typically three different types franchise agreements.

 Single-Unit Franchise Agreement